 Those who purchased these products are advised to stop using them immediately and return them to a Hobby Lobby store for a full refund.
 A photo of the recalled product is available online on the CPSC website.
 Anyone with questions about this recall is asked to call Hobby Lobby at 1-800-326-7931.

 Stools, including bar stools, must be selected carefully.
 Especially when they are being used by young children or older adults, who are more prone to serious injuries from a fall, it is important to make sure these pieces of furniture are safe for use.
 For example, it’s a good idea to check if stools are adjustable or match the height of their counter.

 The material of the stool itself can be important as well as whether it offers back support.
 For those with children, it is important to make sure young children never get up on these pieces of furniture.
 Placing anti-tip devices could also help reduce the risk of a stool tipping over.

 Product Liability Issues

-If you have suffered fall-related injuries as a result of a defective product, you may be able to seek compensation for your injuries, damages, and losses.
-Injured victims can seek damages including medical expenses, lost income, hospitalization, cost of rehabilitation, pain and suffering, and emotional distress.
+If you have suffered fall-related injuries due to a defective product, you may be able to seek compensation for your injuries, damages, and losses.
+Injured victims can seek damages, including medical expenses, lost income, hospitalization, cost of rehabilitation, pain and suffering, and emotional distress.
 An experienced product defect lawyer can help victims and their families better understand their legal rights and options.